 The stories below are intended as idea-starters.
 If you're working on a specific story, we'd love to help.
 Contact us to learn more.

-A lineup of only-in-Indy experiences makes the city a must visit destination this summer.
+A lineup of only-in-Indy experiences makes the city a must visit destination in 2016.

-In 2015, visitors to Indianapolis will encounter remarkable experiences that will inspire, thrill, captivate and fascinate.
-From cool cars to shiny gold, seven new only-in-Indy experiences are sure to surprise.
+In 2016, visitors to Indianapolis will encounter remarkable experiences that will inspire, thrill, captivate and fascinate.
+From new neighborhoods and family activities to some of the biggest sporting events of the year, six new only-in-Indy experiences are sure to surprise.